adriano-tirloni/react-google-fonts-css2/README.md

 - SSR Ready
 - This is a very simple component, it will append a stylesheet link on document head.
+- Only `weight` and `italic` variations are avaliable, soon all variations (eg.: `width`) will be avaliable.

-- It doesn't verify is the Font Family name or styles is correct.
-It only generates the correct URL.
+- It **doesn't** verify if the Font Family name or styles are correct, some font allow ranges, others don't have italic, check https://fonts.google.com to get correct information.
+The component only generates the correct URL structure for api request.

 ## Installing and usage: